flatpickles/sketchbook/docs/params-presets.md

 <img src="media/params-example.png" style="width: 300px" />

-As you can see, Sketchbook natively supports a variety of parameter types, including numbers, booleans, strings, numeric arrays, and functions.
-File input is also supported, via functions that are called with a [data URL](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) and a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) metadata object (unless otherwise configured).
+Sketchbook natively supports a variety of parameter types: numbers, booleans, strings, numeric arrays, and functions.
+Local file input is also supported, and implemented with function params that expect one or more parameters, as demonstrated above.
+File input functions are called with a [data URL](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) string and a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) metadata object, unless otherwise configured.

 The default parameter values set in your project file will be used as the initial values in the UI, and when the UI inputs are updated, the corresponding property values will be updated for the current project instance.
 Parameter value updates will be stored between Sketchbook sessions, and your projects will reload with the same values that were previously configured in the UI.
 The default values will only be used again if Sketchbook is reset, or when you update the values in your project file.